qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

   * crossed

 ``Fields to add`` (optional) [tablefield]
   Select the specific fields you want to add.
-By defaul all the fields are added
+By default all the fields are added

 ``Join type`` [combobox]
   Choose the type of the final joined layer.
 If you want you can create one feature